-All undergraduate majors are required to complete a set of core communication courses which include COMM 1A (formerly COMM 1), Media Technologies, People, and Society (5 units) or COMM 1B, Media, Culture and Society (5 units); COMM 120, Digital Media in Society (WIM, 5 units); COMM 106, Communication Research Methods (5 units); and COMM 108, Media Processes and Effects (5 units).
+All undergraduate majors are required to complete a set of core communication courses which include COMM 1A (formerly COMM 1), Media Technologies, People, and Society (5 units) or COMM 1B, Media, Culture, and Society (5 units); COMM 120, Digital Media in Society (WIM, 5 units); COMM 106, Communication Research Methods (5 units); and COMM 108, Media Processes and Effects (5 units).
 Core courses are usually given only once each year.

 The department also requires completion of or concurrent registration in an introductory statistics course (STATS 60 or PSYCH 10) prior to registration in COMM 106, Communication Research Methods, in preparation for courses in methodology and advanced courses in communication processes and effects.
 It is recommended that this be done as soon as possible so as not to prevent registration in a course requiring statistical understanding.
+The Statistics course does not count toward the 60 units to complete the Communication major.
 In addition to the core courses and the statistics requirement, undergraduate majors select courses from the areas described below.
 Many of the courses require core courses as prerequisites.

-Area I: Communication Processes and Effects-Area I emphasizes the ways in which communication scholars conduct research in, and consider the issues of, human communication.
+Area I: Communication Processes and Effects - Area I emphasizes the ways in which communication scholars conduct research in, and consider the issues of, human communication.
 These studies aim to provide expert guidance for social policy makers and media professionals.
-A minimum of two courses must be taken from COMM 135, 146, 160, 162, 166, 169, 170, 172.
+A minimum of two courses must be taken from COMM 146, 149, 160, 162, 166, 169, 170, 172.

 Area II: Communication Systems/Institutions-Area II considers the roles and interaction of institutions such as broadcasting, film, journalism, constitutional law, and business within communication and mass communication contexts.
-A minimum of two courses must be taken from COMM 104, 114, 116, 120, 122A or B, 125, 131, 136, 141A or B, 148.
+A minimum of two courses must be taken from COMM 104, 116, 120, 125, 131, 136, 148.

-Tracks-The communication curriculum is designed to provide a theoretical base that can be effectively applied to numerous environments.
-The potential tracks listed below are not required, but are examples of how to focus your interests.
+Options-The Communication curriculum is designed to provide a theoretical base that can be effectively applied to numerous environments.
+The potential options listed below are not required, but are examples of how to focus your interests.

 - 1. Communication Technologies

 - a) Department of Communication (COMM):

 - 120. Digital Media in Society

 - 166. Virtual People

 - 169. Computers and Interfaces: Psychology and Design

 - 172. Psychological Processing of Media

 - b) Affiliated department offerings (elective credit toward the major):

 - 1) Computer Science (CS)

 - 105. Introduction to Computers

 - 106A.
 Programming Methodology

 - 147. Introduction to HCI

 - 201. Computers, Ethics, and Social Responsibility

-- 247. Human Computer Interaction: Interaction Design Studio

-- 2) Science, Technology, and Society (STS)
+- 247. Human Computer Interaction: Interaction Design Studio 2) Science, Technology, and Society (STS)

 - 101. Science, Technology, and Contemporary Society

 - 2. Communication and Public Affairs

 - a) Department of Communication (COMM)

 - 125. Perspectives on American Journalism

 - 136. Democracy and the Communication of Consent

 - 160. The Press and the Political Process

 - 162. Analysis of Political Campaigns

 - 170. Communication and Children

 - b) Affiliated department offerings (elective credit toward the major)1) Department of Political Science (POLISCI)

 - 123. Politics and Public Policy

-- 2) Department of Psychology (PSYCH)

-- 75. Cultural Psychology
+- 2) Department of Psychology (PSYCH) 75.
+Cultural Psychology

 - 167. Seminar on Aggression

 - 180. Social Psych.
 Perspectives on Stereotyping and Prejudice

-- 3) Public Policy Program (PUBLPOL)

-- 104. Economic Policy Analysis
+- 3) Public Policy Program (PUBLPOL) 104.
+Economic Policy Analysis

 - 194. Technology Policy

 - 3. Media Practices and Performance

 - a) Department of Communication (COMM)

 - 120. Digital Media in Society

-- 122A or B. The Documentary Tradition

 - 125. Perspectives on American Journalism

 - 131. Media Ethics and Responsibilities

-- 141A or B. Film History

 - 160. The Press and the Political Process